-Substantial efforts have been made toin developdeveloping scenarios that informinforming a range of futures with varying societal and socioeconomic assumptions.
+Substantial efforts have been made to develop scenarios that inform a range of futures with varying societal and socioeconomic assumptions.
 (Riahi et al., 2017) The most used set of scenarios in IAMs includes the Shared-Socio-economic Pathways (SSPs), a group of five quantified narratives for the evolution of socioeconomic development globally for the 21st century (O'Neill et al., 2017), and Representation Concentration Pathways (RCPs), a set of four scenarios spanning a range of radiative forcing values (van Vuuren et al., 2011).
 These narratives have been translated into assumptions for economic growth, population change, and urbanization to analyse baseline and climate mitigation scenarios (Riahi et al., 2017).

 Although SSPs were designed to analyze the challenges for mitigation and climate adaptation, integration of climate impacts and adaptation of energy and land sectors to water sector constraints has, until recently, been limited in the IAM scenarios due to substantial challenges in technical implementation and representation of climate impacts.
 Long-term assessment of climate mitigation scenarios often neglects the climate impacts on system performance, resulting in avoiding adaptation costs in the analysis (Calvin et al., 2013; Piontek et al., 2021).
 IAMs typically operate at a regional or continental scale to inform future pathways, whereas adaptation strategies require a more nuanced, localized focus emphasizing national and sub-national levels (Andrijevic et al., 2023).
-Many IAMs are modelled at an aggregated spatial regions or continents as their level of spatial resolution to inform pathways for the future consider costs of resources in an aggregated spatial region/continent.
-In the case of an adaptation, the key element for change is required from a local/national scale.
 More detailed information on the spatial distribution of costs and benefits of impacts and adaptation is required to inform adaptation actions and policies (Patt et al., 2010).

-Impact modellingmodeling activities across diverse modellingmodeling groups, such as the Intercomparison Model project (ISIMIP) (Frieler et al., 2017), have been carried out to understand the impacts of climate change better individually.
-These sectoral exercises include assessments of evaluate biophysical impacts such as changing yields, runoff changes, food production, and groundwater. -Economic impacts are subsequently estimated using variousestimate that economic impacts have been estimated using a variety of methodologies, methodologies, chosen based on the specific type of impact considered, such as the correlation between climate damages and temperature variations depending on the types of impacts considered, such as the relationship between climate damages and temperature.
+Impact modelling activities across diverse modelling groups, such as the Intercomparison Model project (ISIMIP) (Frieler et al., 2017), have been carried out to understand the impacts of climate change better individually.
+These sectoral assessments evaluate biophysical impacts such as changing yields, runoff changes, food production, and groundwater.
+Economic impacts are subsequently estimated using various methodologies, chosen based on the specific type of impact considered, such as the correlation between climate damages and temperature variations.
 Some studies have empirically linked climate conditions with socioeconomic systems and incorporated distributional factors into cost-benefit models, resulting in increased social costs of carbon and more stringent mitigation pathways (Parry and Carter, 2019; Howard and Sterner, 2017).
 Incorporating the representation of biophysical climate impacts into integrated assessment models is crucial to understand how various sectors influence techno-economic scenarios and to identify appropriate mitigation and adaptation strategies (van Maanen et al., 2023; Andrijevic et al., 2023).
-It is becoming quite evident to have the representation of biophysical climate impacts into integrated assessment models to comprehend the effects of different sectors on the technoeconomic outlook and to determine mitigation and adaptation pathways.
-(Piontek et al., 2021) analyzed the economic impacts analysed the economic impacts of climate change of climate change using the REMIND IAM model, but biophysical climate impacts were not represented.
-(Soergel et al., 2021a) emphasized the significance of considering the consequences of climate impacts and evaluating how integrated scenarios respond to these impacts, especially regarding sustainable development pathways.
-(Schultes et al., 2021) highlights the economic impact of climate change, advocating for immediate mitigation to reduce long-term damages and align with cost-effective Paris Agreement targets.
-This study addresses these gaps by proposing a framework that integrates climate impacts, strengthens the water sector (which is essential in the context of elimate change), and formulates scenarios in conjunction with sustainable development assumptions to assess the impacts of climate change under mitigation, adaptation, and sustainable development pathways.
+(Piontek et al., 2021) analyzed the economic impacts of climate change using the REMIND IAM model, but biophysical climate impacts were not represented.
+(Soergel et al., 2021a) emphasized the significance of considering the consequences of climate impacts and evaluating how integrated scenarios respond to these impacts, especially regarding sustainable development pathways.(Schultes et al., 2021) highlights the economic impact of climate change, advocating for immediate mitigation to reduce long-term damages and align with cost-effective Paris Agreement targets.
 This study proposes a framework incorporating high-resolution model outputs of biophysical climate impacts into IAMs, strengthening the water sector's resilience, and crafts scenarios with sustainable development objectives to evaluate climate change effects across various pathways, including mitigation, adaptation, and sustainability.